 This post may contain affiliate links, however all opinions are entirely my own.

+If you’re on the fence about whether or not you want maternity pictures East Brunswick, I would definitely encourage you to get them.
 I only have a handful of photographs where I’m pregnant with my son.
 I was so self-conscious about how I looked and felt at the time, that I hated even looking in the mirror.
 I appeared swollen and it never occurred to me that I would regret not having any photos.
 I promised myself that no matter how swollen I looked or how much weight I gained, that I would take some maternity photos during this pregnancy.
 I wish I had just looked into finding professionals like a maternity photography Huntsville company who could have captured that pregnancy, as it would have been nice to look back on those photos, even if I didn’t feel my best.
 There would have been a lot more memories to look back on.
 Anyway, I’m sharing some of the mistakes I made planning my maternity photos and a few tips for planning your maternity photographs.

 Tips for planning maternity photographs: